The bird feeder

 Bird feeding is possible all year round.
 Birds need energy in the spring to lay eggs and raise their young, in the fall to build a fat reserve for the winter, and in the winter to stay warm.
 Especially when the days are shorter and rain and snow make it difficult to find seeds.

 Isn’t it an idea to combine the useful with the pleasant, and make a ceramic feeder for our feathered friends?
-It can hang beautifully in the trees or bushes in your garden, or you can make one to hang on a pole.
+It can hang beautifully in the trees or bushes in your garden, or you can make one to put on a pole.
 You can also install a feeder on a balcony or gazebo.
 The tits, sparrows, finches, and other twitterers will thank you, and you’ll get a colorful, cheerful display in return.

 Share this article